Fort Wayne City Council

 The Fort Wayne City Council is the legislative branch of government for the city of Fort Wayne, Indiana.
 The council uses a strong mayor system with a separately elected mayor who acts as the executive.
 There are currently nine members of the council.
 City council members serve a four-year term and there is no term limit.
-The council consists of nine members, which 3 are at-large and 6 are representing districts.
+The council consists of nine members, of which 3 are at-large and 6 are representing districts.

 Current composition

-This is the current composition of the council the president is Thomas F. Didier and the vice president is Paul Ensley.
-The partisanship of the council is 5 Republicans to 4 Democrat.
+This is the current composition of the council.
+The president is Russ Jehl and the vice president is Martin Bender.
+The partisanship of the council is 6 Republicans to 3 Democrats.